vsky279/Open-Glider-Network-Groundstation/ognbase/binaries/README.md

 ### Major improvements

+Corrected the processing of some data fields that were not being passed correctly in the 2-station mode

+### Minor improvements

+* Report to OGN the SNR (and BEC) of the original signal received by the remote station
+* Removed the "ignore no-track" setting - no-track is never reported, stealth is always reported

+## revision MB140

+### Major improvements

 * Support the LilyGo T3S3 board
 * Re-organize time-relay to be symmetric in both directions

 ### Minor improvements

 Report remote station stats even when it is not sending time to base station